 - with existing work methods

 - with existing codebase

-- with the industry, if no Spark internal method exists
+- with the industry, if no Hola internal method exists

 We are highly pedantic in keeping our codebase perfectly consistent with our coding conventions.
 When none exist, or the specific case is not covered, we use the existing current codebase style as a guide.